When Risks and Uncertainties Collide: Mathematical Finance for Arbitrage Markets in a Quantum Mechanical View: Conclusion

 \section{Conclusion}

-By introducing an appropriate stochastic differential geometric formalism, the classical theory of stochastic finance can be embedded into a conceptual framework called Geometric Arbitrage Theory, where the market is modelled with a principal fibre bundle with a connection and arbitrage corresponds to its curvature.
-The asset and market dynamics have a Lagrangian, an Hamiltonian and a quantum mechanical formulation, the latter in terms of Schr\"odinger equation which can be solved explicitly by means of the spectral decomposition of the Hamiltonian operator.
-We compute the arbitrage dynamics for the assets and the market portfolio assuming the minimization of arbitrage as a natural principle governing the interactions among market participants.
-We explicitly compute asset values, term structures, market portfolio nominals and the implied asset bubbles.
+By introducing an appropriate stochastic differential geometric formalism, the classical theory of stochastic finance can be embedded into a conceptual framework called geometric arbitrage theory, where the market is modelled with a principal fibre bundle with a connection whose curvature corresponds to the instantaneous arbitrage capability.
+The market and its dynamic can be seen as a stochastic Lagrangian system, or, equivalently, as a stochastic Hamiltonian system.
+Instead of trying to compute direct a solution of the stochastic Hamilton equations, we quantize a deterministic version of the Hamiltonian system.
+The asset and market dynamics have then a quantum mechanical formulation in terms of Schr\"odinger equation which can be solved numerically by means of Feynman's integrals.
+Ehrenfest's theorem and Heisenberg's uncertainty relation lead to new econometric results: in the equilibrium minimal arbitrage returns on asset values and nominal values are centered and serially uncorrelated; the variances of an asset value and its corresponding weight in the market portfolio cannot be both arbitrarily small: if one increases, the other decreases and viceversa.